 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track we finished discussing obstacles to change by examining investments in maintenance.
+In the last section, we finished discussing obstacles to change by examining investments in maintenance.

-On this track we will discuss affirming self worth.
-Our case study on this track involves Jacqueline.
+In this section, we will discuss affirming self worth.
+Our case study in this section involves Jacqueline.
 Over several sessions with Jacqueline, I found it productive to put self worth into different perspectives using four methods.
 These four methods for affirming self worth are eliminating the idea, unrestricting the idea, acknowledging personal worth, and the compassionate perspective.
-As you listen to this track, consider the client you are treating who has low self esteem possibly as the result of a history of abuse.
+As you listen to this section, consider the client you are treating who has low self esteem possibly as the result of a history of abuse.

 I stated to Jacqueline, "Human worth is an abstract concept that, upon examination turns out to have an extremely fragile basis in reality.
 It’s just another global label.
 The criteria for self worth is subjective, culturally variable, and damaging to self esteem.
 The idea of identifying a universal standard of worth is a tempting illusion, but you and everybody else are better off without it."
 Think of your client.
 Do you agree that true human worth is impossible to determine?

 ♦ Method #2: Unrestricting the Idea

 Jacqueline stated, "It’s interesting that both of those options are essentially the same in function.
 They both provide the opportunity to live without having to compare yourself to others and make constant value judgments about relative worth."

 ♦ Method #3: Acknowledging Personal Worth